Fluffy Italian Easter Bread with Dyed Eggs

 - This is a fun and tasty way to celebrate Easter with family and friends.

-- And, as you can see in my video and step-by-step progress pictures, the process is simple and easy just like making any other bread dough just with braiding.
+- And, as you can see in my video and step-by-step progress pictures, the process is simple and easy, just like making any other bread dough with braiding.

-- Also, most of the ingredients to use are simple pantry staples or easy to find.
+- Also, most ingredients are simple pantry staples or easy to find.

-- You can make one large braided Easter wreath dotted with eggs or individual loaves like this.
+- You can customize and make one large braided Easter wreath dotted with eggs or individual loaves like this.

 Ingredients and substitutes

-- Flour - I like using bread flour for this bread.
+- Flour – I like using bread flour for this bread.
 It gives a soft chew bread with a tender crust.
-But, for years I have made this with all-purpose flour and it works wonderfully too.
+But, for years, I have made this with all-purpose flour, and it also works wonderfully.
 So, use either bread or all-purpose flour.

-- Milk - Traditionally, this bread is made with water, but in this one we use milk.
-You can definitely use warm water (110F).
+- Milk – Traditionally, this bread is made with water, but in this one, we use milk.
+You can definitely also use warm water (110°F).
 It is important that the water is warm, not hot.
-Hot water will kill the yeast and cold water will not activate the yeast culture.
+Hot water will kill the yeast, and cold water will not activate the yeast culture.

 - Fat – Traditionally, oil is used in this bread.
-I do love to use butter for the rich flavor it provides.
+I love to use butter for its rich flavor.

 - Egg – Adds a lot of flavor to the bread, gives a tender crumb, and strengthens the texture.
 The egg is also a leavening agent that helps the bread rise.

-- Dry ingredients - Add the bread flour followed by the salt.
-Combine on medium-high speed for 3 to 5 minutes.
+- Dry ingredients – Add the bread flour, followed by the salt.
+Combine at medium-high speed for 4 to 5 minutes.

-- Butter - Add the room temperature butter and continue to knead for 15 to 18 minutes on medium-low speed.
+- Butter – Add the room-temperature butter and continue kneading for 3 to 4 minutes at medium to low speed.

-- Rise - When the dough is soft and shiny, but still slightly sticky, shape it into a ball.
-Then, place the dough in an oiled bowl seam side down.
+- Rise – When the dough is soft and shiny, but still slightly sticky, shape it into a ball.
+Then, place the dough in an oiled bowl, seam-side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen cloth or plastic wrap.
 Leave in a warm place.
-And let rise for 60 to 90 minutes until doubles in volume.
+And let it rise for 60 to 90 minutes until it doubles in volume.

 Pro tip – I like to cut the dough in half, then quarters.
 Then, divide each portion into 3 to make 12 rolls.

-- Rope - Shape each into a ball.
-Then, roll each ball with a rolling pin on an un-floured work surface (see video).
-Roll like jelly roll into a rope about 18 inches long (see video).
+- Rope – Shape each into a ball.
+Then, roll each ball with a rolling pin on an unfloured work surface (see video).
+Roll like a jelly roll into a rope about 18 inches long (see video).

-Pro tip - If the dough resists stretching rest it for 5 mins.
-Resting the dough between each shaping will help the dough rest and gluten relax.
+Pro tip – If the dough resists stretching, rest it for 5 minutes.
+Resting the dough between each shaping will help the dough rest and the gluten relax.

 - Shape – Braid the rope onto itself as shown in the video or progress pictures.
 Then, place a raw egg (colored or uncolored) on each piece of bread.